About the Clinical Laboratory Science Program

 Accreditation

-SF State's CLS program has been accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) for the maximum 10 years. (renew 2029)
+SF State's CLS program has been accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) for the maximum 10 years (renews in 2029).

 National Accreditation Agency for Clinical Laboratory Science (NAACLS)